nextflow-io/nextflow/docs/flux.md

 }
 ```

-For additional Flux settings, see the {ref}`flux-executor` section.
+For additional Flux settings, see the `flux-executor` section.

 Here is an example pipeline that we will use: